countvajhula/qi-tutorial/README.rst

-qi-template
+qi-tutorial
 ===========
-A template for a Racket project using the `Qi language <https://docs.racket-lang.org/qi/index.html>`_.
+An interactive tutorial for the `Qi language <https://docs.racket-lang.org/qi/index.html>`_, which can also serve as a template for a Racket project using Qi.

-This template includes a short interactive tutorial to get you started.

 Usage
 ~~~~~

 ::

-   raco new qi-template
+   raco new qi-tutorial

 You will need `Racket Templates <https://github.com/racket-templates/racket-templates>`_.
 To install it: